sammurraytuesta/labors-of-hercules/README.md

 <img width="500px" src="Assets/Images/lion-level.png">

-*Forest: battle foxes to practice and gain health before the main boss–the lion*
+*Forest: battle foxes to practice and gain health before the main boss–the lion.*

 <img width="500px" src="Assets/Images/lion-level-parkour.png">

-*Parkour: use pillars and other objects in the water to make it across the river toward the lion cave*
+*Parkour: use pillars and other objects in the water to make it across the river toward the lion cave.*

 <img width="500px" src="Assets/Images/lion-level-cave.png">

 *Cave: the final phase of the level where the final showdown with the lion will occur.
 Will you be victorious?*

 ### Hydra Arena
+The Hydra Arena is the second active level in the game in which you must enter the arena to face the hydra!
+The hydra level includes waves of crab minions within the boss fight that can double by chance while fighting the hydra.
+Crabs also drop health but be careful...the hydra has way more hp than the lion (See below for images).

 <img width="500px" src="Assets/Images/hydra-level.png">

+*Terrain: walk along the path and battle some more foxes for ny needed health before battling the hydra!*

 <img width="500px" src="Assets/Images/hydra-level-arena-outside.png">

+*Arena: a bird's eye view of the arena and the boss within.*

 <img width="500px" src="Assets/Images/hydra-level-arena-inside.png">

+*Hydra: the hydra awaits as you enter the arena.
+Will you be victorious?*

 ## Contributors
+Group members who contributed to this project as part of a game development course at Western Washington University.

 | <img src="https://avatars.githubusercontent.com/u/60449164?v=4" width="100px;"/> | <img src="https://avatars.githubusercontent.com/u/72932232?v=4" width="100px;"/> | <img src="https://avatars.githubusercontent.com/u/43653383?v=4" width="100px;"/> |
 |     :---:      |     :---:      |     :---:      |
 | Samantha Murray       | Ryan Turner       | Taryn Barnes       |